debu-sinha/techfutures-2025-mlops-databricks/README.md

        style="vertical-align: middle;">
 </p>

 Welcome to the **TechFutures 2025** hands-on workshop:
-**“End-to-End MLOps Pipelines on Databricks: From Model Training to Production.”**
+**"End-to-End MLOps Pipelines on Databricks: From Model Training to Production."**

 Led by **Debu Sinha — Lead Applied AI/ML Engineer at Databricks** and author of
 *Practical Machine Learning on Databricks*.